 Scheduling |

 A list of all currently scheduled visits.
-From here, you can also schedule new visits, create new patient profiles, and search upcoming visits. |
+From here, you can also schedule new visits, create new patient profiles, and search for upcoming visits. |

 ID |